Sanctuary of Atotonilco: History

 The church is connected to the events of the Mexican War of Independence in the early 19th century.
 Ignacio Allende married Maria de la Luz Agustina de las Fuentes in 1802 in this church.
 More importantly, the initial banner for the nascent insurgent army depicting the Virgin of Guadalupe was taken from here on 16 September 1810.
+Father Miguel Hidalgo y Costilla led troops under this banner from the sanctuary to San Miguel de Allende, as part of the movement for Mexican Independence.
 After the war, the community became part of the municipality of San Miguel de Allende.

 Since that time the art and architecture of the Sanctuary suffered from deterioration, mostly due to high humidity.
 This humidity comes from the thermal springs that flow under the ground on which the complex rests, and which also have a high mineral content.
 The moisture and minerals were seeping into the walls and foundations, causing them to crumble and were causing damage to the murals, oil paintings and sculptures.
 Restoration work began in 1994, starting with the chapels.
 To highlight this effort the site was listed in the 1996 World Monuments Watch by the World Monuments Fund.
 About half of the oil paintings and all of the mural work were saved.
 Funds for the work came from various sources, including the state and federal governments, the World Monuments Fund and private sources such as American Express.
 After repairing water damage in the walls and roofs, sealant was applied.
 Further restoration work was undertaken in 2010 as part of the preparations for Mexico's Bicentennial.
 The walls and roofs were aired out and old wells were cleaned out to allow drainage away from the foundation.
 Channels were constructed in the foundation for the same purpose.The remains of the Sagrado Corazon Chapel were demolished.
 It was not part of the original construction and had blocked light into a portion of the complex.
 The arch to the La Higuera courtyard was uncovered.
 However, the tree planted in this courtyard remains as it was planted in memory of the sanctuary's founder.
 This courtyard was reconstructed as it is an important part in providing light and drainage to keep the complex dry.